Jimmy Olsen: Jack Kirby's Fourth World

-Superman Family (1974-1982)
+The Superman Family

-With issue No. 164 (April–May 1974) the series was renamed The Superman Family.
-An anthology title that incorporated the recently cancelled series Supergirl (Volume 1) and Superman's Girl Friend, Lois Lane, Superman Family initially featured one new story about Jimmy Olsen, Lois Lane, or Supergirl, with the featured character in each issue narrating reprints of the other characters' stories.
+With issue #164 (April–May 1974) the series was renamed The Superman Family.
+An anthology title that incorporated the recently cancelled series Supergirl and Superman's Girl Friend, Lois Lane, Superman Family initially featured one new story about Jimmy Olsen, Lois Lane, or Supergirl, with the featured character in each issue narrating reprints of the other characters' stories.
 By the second series, Jimmy Olsen became an investigative reporter for WGBS-TV nicknamed "Mr. Action," featuring in urban crime stories that less frequently involved Superman.
-Olsen appeared in new stories in The Superman Family No. 164, 167, 170, 173, 176, 179, and 182–222.
+Olsen appeared in new stories in The Superman Family #164, 167, 170, 173, 176, 179, and 182–222.
 A number of Superman writers including Leo Dorfman and Cary Bates contributed scripts for the stories, and they were most often pencilled by Kurt Schaffenberger.
 The series ended with issue #222 (September 1982).
 Afterwards, Jimmy Olsen continued to appear in issues of Superman, Action Comics, World's Finest Comics, and DC Comics Presents, where a 29th-century descendant of Olsen became Superwoman.